 A long-term global commitment to improving animal welfare in the industry

 Always keen to innovate in order to meet consumers’ needs, the LE DUFF Group has been working for several years on developing sectors that are more respectful to the living conditions of animals, working hand in hand with its suppliers.
 Since January 2019, 100% of the eggs purchased by Bridor France are “Barn” classified, making the label one of the first manufacturers in the bakery-pastry sector in France to be able to provide this guarantee.
-This initiative by the Group extends beyond the French borders, as our international brands are also committed to ensuring that 100% of eggs used come from cage-free farms by 2025.
-In this respect, since April 2018, 100% of the eggs used in products manufactured by Kamps in Germany are from cage-free hens.
+This approach carried by the Group extends beyond the French borders through the commitment of our brands abroad.
+As such, since April 2018, 100% of the eggs used in products manufactured by Kamps in Germany are from cage-free hens.
+Bridor North America is also committed to ensuring that 100% of its egg supply comes from cage-free hens by 2025.

 100% cage-free eggs by 2025